hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 ## Vertical Partitioning

-In an earlier workshop vertical partitioning was discussed.
-Then the scope was performance optimization.
-With vertical partitioning granting access for a specific group of people to specific data can be managed at database level.
-The method is to isolate senstive data in a separate table/schema with tighter privileges.
+In an earlier workshop vertical partitioning was discussed in the context of performance optimization.
+In this workshop we look at the same concept from a security perspective.
+By applying vertical partitioning, access for a specific group of people to specific data can be managed at the database level.
+The method is to isolate sensitive data in a separate table or schema with tighter privileges.

+### What is a database schema?
+A schema is a logical container inside a database.
+It groups together related database objects such as tables, views, and functions.
+You can think of it as a namespace or folder within the database:

+- It helps organize data and avoid name conflicts (two tables with the same name can exist in different schemas).
+- It provides a security boundary, because you can assign privileges at the schema level.
+- It allows you to separate sensitive data (e.g., PII) from non-sensitive data, making access control more transparent.

-### Pattern 2 — Security boundary for PII
+### Security boundary for PII

 Place personally identifiable information (PII) in a **separate schema** with stricter privileges.